Diu, India: Transport

-Diu is linked to the mainland by a bridge.
-Local transport is available by road from Una, Gujarat.
-Alliance Air, an Air India subsidiary, flies from Mumbai, landing at Diu Airport.
-Jet Airways, also used to have services here till it was bankrupted in 2019.
+Diu is linked to the mainland Gujarat by a bridge.
+Local transport is available by road from Una, Rajula and Mahuva in Gujarat.
+Diu Airport has direct flights to Mumbai and Keshod operated by Alliance Air, Ahmedabad and Surat operated by IndiGo and North Goa operated by Star Air.
+Jet Airways, also used to have services here until it was bankrupted in 2019.